There are several changes now that the parks and resorts are reopen, including new Walt Disney World health and safety protocols.

 What about temperature screenings?

-Everyone must have their temperature taken at each theme park entry with a no-touch thermometer.
+Everyone must have their temperature taken at each theme park entry, prior to entering Disney Springs, and before dining at a Disney Resort hotel table-service restaurant with a no-touch thermometer.

 If your temperature reads 100.4 F or above, you will be escorted to another location for rescreening and assistance.
 If you display 100.4 F or above again, you and anyone in your party will be denied entry.